A cheap yard sale chair makeover, farmhouse style, by painting and adding new fabric.

-Near our home in Southern Oregon there is a horse rescue organization that has an on going yard sale or thrift store.
+Near our home in Southern Oregon, there is a horse rescue organization that has an ongoing yard sale.
 It’s great when you feel like you are not only getting something at a good deal, but you are helping a worthwhile organization.

 It’s not close by, so we don’t go very often, but its’ a nice drive out in the country when we do go.

-On our last trip out there, they had this chair:
+On our last trip out there, they had this chair that obviously needed a LOT of help!

 I KNEW it had potential, but I had never done a full chair makeover.
 Did I have the right stuff? #alwaysasong